danygbelanger/danygbelanger.github.io/_posts/2018-1-23-Hello-World.md

 ## Devlog 1

-These devlogs are mostly point form and basically reflects how I think about things.
+These devlogs are mostly point form and basically reflect how I think about things.
 They document both what I learned and ideas that cross my mind.
-I make lists becuase my thoughts are usually in complete chaos, and organising them like that is a way to convince myself that it all makes sense.
+I make lists because my thoughts are usually in complete chaos, and organising them like that is a way to convince myself that it all makes sense.

 ### Week 2: Devlog 1 (Jan 17, 2018)